StateSmith/StateSmith-examples/embedded-solar-1/README.md

 # Intro
 This project & tutorial will guide you through the process of easily creating a simple nested/hierarchical menu state machine.

+Although the simulation uses C++/Arduino, the same concepts can be applied to any language.

 It specifically helps you with creating neat and organized PlantUML diagrams.

 ![](docs/sim.png)